 Bottom 5 Companies

-Ironically, the worst performing companies of the 2010s was also an indicator of the strong market presence of the scientific tool industry.
-Each of these companies ended the decade in a favorable position with share price percentage growth ranging from the low single digits to low teens.
+Ironically, the worst-performing companies of the 2010s were also an indicator of the strong market presence of the scientific tool industry.
+Each of these companies ended the decade in a favorable position with share price percentage growth ranging from the low single digits to the low teens.
 Unlike the top 5 performers, the combined decade-long performance of the bottom 5 performers did not exceed the S&P 500’s with just a CAGR of 5.9%.
 This was also the case when comparing both the bottom 5 and top 5 performers.
 Waters was the only company that surpassed the S&P 500 in terms of stock price percentage CAGR at 11.6%.
-Interestingly, the 5 worst performing companies did not move in-line with the S&P 500 on a yearly basis.
-For example, in 2018,when the S&P 500’s stock price declined 6.2%, MTS Systems and Waters were the only companies that declined in share price.
+Interestingly, the 5 worst performing companies did not move in line with the S&P 500 on a yearly basis.
+For example, in 2018, when the S&P 500’s stock price declined 6.2%, MTS Systems and Waters were the only companies that declined in share price.

 Overall, the defining factor of the bottom 5 was the frequency of share price percentage declines for most of these companies throughout the decade.
 The companies that experienced double-digit decreases in share price in the 2010s were Agilent Technologies, Luminex, MTS System and QIAGEN.